mdb/mdb.github.io/content/blog/2023-05-31-using-the-gh-dash-cli-extension.md

 projects, and especially when working as a member of multiple GitHub teams within one or more organizations.

-For example, some of the challenges may include:
+For example:

 * differentiating between extra curricular open source projects and employer projects
 * differentiating between work associated with different teams within the same project
+* differentiating between work on different repositories within the same GitHub organization
 * differentiating between open, closed, merged, and draft PRs
 * giving priority to employer projects during formal working hours
-* staying abreast of ongoing code review conversation on my own open pull requests
+* keeping up with ongoing code review conversation on my own open pull requests
-* staying abreast of ongoing code review conversation on my own _closed_ pull requests, if/when comments appear after the PRs have been merged
+* keeping up with ongoing code review conversation on my own _closed_ pull requests, if/when comments appear after the PRs have been merged
-* staying abreast of instances where my or my team's code review is requested
+* getting notified of instances where my or my team's code review is requested
-* staying abreast of ongoing conversation following my code review
+* keeping up with ongoing conversation following submission of my code review
-* staying abreast of instances where I'm mentioned in conversation, but when my review has not been formally requested
+* discovering instances where I'm mentioned in conversation, but when my review has not been formally requested
-* staying abreast of relevant ongoing conversation on my others' _closed_ PRs, after the PRs have been merged
+* discovering relevant ongoing conversation on others' _closed_ PRs, after the PRs have been merged
-* monitoring discussion of interest on both open and closed PRs where my review has not been explicitly requested and where I've not been explicitly mentioned
+* following important discussion on both open and closed PRs where my review has not been explicitly requested and where I've not been explicitly mentioned
-* being able to further filter and/or create arbitrary categorizations of the above-cited flavors of discussions
+* being able to further filter and/or create sub-categorizations of all of the above

-(Much of the challenges above specifically mention pull requests, but also apply to GitHub issues.
+(Much of the challenges above mention pull requests, but also apply to GitHub issues.
 For example, perhaps your employer uses Jira rather than GitHub issues, but your extra curricular open source work is tracked via GitHub issues.)

 ## Solution

-Different techniques and tooling exists for managing all this, though `gh-dash` has been my favorite for a few years.
+Other techniques and tooling exists for managing all this (email, Slack, GitHub's in-built notifications UI, etc.), though `gh-dash` has been my favorite for a few years.

 [gh-dash](https://github.com/dlvhdr/gh-dash) is a community-maintained [extension to the gh CLI](/blog/extending-the-gh-cli-with-go/).
 It offers a customizeable terminal dashboard for filtering, sorting, and browsing GitHub pull requests, issues, and surrounding discussion and code reviews.

-Installation:
+## Installation

 After [installing the gh CLI](https://cli.github.com/manual/installation), install the `gh-dash` extension via `gh extension install`: